Article I – Membership and Duties

 Section 8 – Duties of the Council Liaisons

 Council liaisons shall represent their respective councils’ positions during discussions and votes.

 Council liaisons shall update the ABC on relevant and important developments within their respective councils.

 Council liaisons are active voting members of the ABC.

 Until a council liaison is confirmed by their respective student council, he or she will not count towards the total voting member count when determining quorum.

 Section 9 – Attendance

 All voting ABC members are required to attend weekly board meetings, committee meetings, and other mandatory ABC events, such as town halls and NGR meetings.

 Members are given two excused absences per semester.
 More than two unexcused absences or an unexcused absence will put the position of the member under review.

 Two unexcused lates equal one unexcused absence.

-Except in the cases of emergencies, absences and latenesses must be accompanied by at least 24 hour’s notice to the Executive Board in order to be excused.
+In the cases of emergencies, absences and lateness must be accompanied by at least 24 hour’s notice to the Executive Board in order to be excused.

 Section 10 – Conflict of Interest

 When relevant during discussion, members must disclose any groups they currently work with or have worked with in the past.
 Members must also disclose close personal relationships with individuals within a group in question.

 If a representative happens to submit a FTF for a group he or she represents, the FTF will be approved by a member of the ABC Executive Board.

 Article II – Meetings

 Section 1 – Weekly Board Meetings

 Regular ABC Board meetings shall take place every week.
 All meetings shall be open to the public unless closed by a 2/3 vote by the ABC board.

 A quorum of 2/3 the voting members of the board must be present for any business to be conducted.